Top Storage Companies in 20161/ Dell EMC, 2/ WD, 3/ Micron, etc.

 - Hitachi/HDS stopped to publish its sales in storage systems.

-WD with SanDisk is now number two, taking the place of Micron becoming number three with revenue decreasing by 23% from 2015 to 2016.
-Then Seagate, number four, is the last one surpassing $10 billion in sales last year.
+WD with SanDisk is consequently now one one, taking the place of Micron becoming number two with revenue decreasing by 23% from 2015 to 2016.
+Then Seagate, number three, is the last one surpassing $10 billion in sales last year.

-Number five NetApp is far behind with $5.5 billion.
+Following Dell number four, number five is NetApp, far behind with $5.5 billion.

 We suppose that Hitachi (HDS + Japan) is at around $4 billion and then to be classified number six, in front of HPE, number seven, in the $3 billion range.
 Number eight and nine are respectively Broadcom and IBM at around $2 billion, Big Blue being these last years the most rapidly declining firm among the big storage companies.

-If we consider only the companies that published their storage revenue in 2015 and 2016, their global sales are decreasing by 15%, a huge percentage.
-All the top nine but Broadcom saw their sales declining.
+If we consider only the companies that published their storage revenue in 2015 and 2016, their global sales are decreasing by 6%.
+All the top nine but Broadcom and Dell saw their sales declining.
 The reasons are much lower sales of legacy products by large storage system firms and a diminishing HDD market, not compensated by products or devices based on flash chips for all of them.
-The worldwide storage market was down in 2016 but probably at less than 15% as there are many start-ups booming.
+The worldwide storage market was down in 2016 but probably at less than 6% as there are many start-ups booming.

 Remember that, for the first time historically, global revenue of the biggest storage companies decreased in 2015, by 3%.
 For our annual top ones it was up 5% from 2012 to 2013 and 9% from 2013 to 2014.